inveniosoftware/invenio-records-editor/INSTALL.rst

 Installation
 ============

-Invenio-Record-Editor is on PyPI so all you need is:
+Invenio-Records-Editor is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-record-editor
+   $ pip install invenio-records-editor